 Hostels and Bunkhouses in the Mountains of Wales

-There are 47 hostels and bunkhouses in the mountainous areas of Wales.
+There are also plenty of hostels and bunkhouses in the mountainous areas of Wales.
 From the map above you will see that these tend to cluster in Snowdonia and the Brecon Beacons.
-Both areas are a haven for the mountain lovers amongst us, with a huge range of activities and tourist attractions on hand.
-Climbers, walkers, mountain bikers, canoeist and kayakers are all regular visitors to both the Welsh mountains and the local hostels and bunkhouses.
+Both areas are a haven for the mountain lovers amongst us.
+With a huge range of activities and tourist attractions on hand, it’s easy to see why.
+Climbers, walkers, mountain bikers, canoeists and kayakers are all regular visitors to both the Welsh mountains and the local hostels and bunkhouses.

-While Bouce Below, deep inside Llechwedd slate caverns, Zip World Velocity, the longest zip line in Europe and the fastest in the world, the National Whitewater Centre in Bala, Snowdon Mountain Railway in Llanberis are just a few example of the hundreds of tourist attractions in the Welsh mountains to keep you and your family entertained.
+While Bounce Below, deep inside Llechwedd slate caverns, Zip World Velocity, is the longest zip line in Europe and the fastest in the world.
+The National Whitewater Centre in Bala, and Snowdon Mountain Railway in Llanberis are just a few examples of the hundreds of tourist attractions in the Welsh mountains to keep you and your family entertained.

 Hostel and Bunkhouses in the Mountains of England

-The 48 hostels and bunkhouses in the mountains of England are found mainly in the Lake District with others located in and around the Northumberland National Park, the Yorkshire Dales and the Peak District.
-The map above will show you their exact location.
-Once again these hostels and bunkhouses provide all types of visitors to the mountains of England with cost effective and flexible accommodation self-catering accommodation in a stunning mountain setting.
+Many of the hostels and bunkhouses in the mountains of England are found in the Lake District.
+Others are located in and around the Northumberland National Park, the Yorkshire Dales and the Peak District.
+The map will show you their exact location.
+Once again these hostels and bunkhouses provide all types of visitors to the mountains of England with cost-effective and flexible accommodation in a stunning mountain setting.

 Bring your club or group of friends/family to a mountain hostel or bunkhouse.

-How about spending a big birthday, Easter, Christmas or New Year with a big group of friends or family in a spectacular mountain location, with stunning views, loads of wild life and wonderful dark skies?
-You need look no further….there is sure to be a hostel or bunkhouse to suit your needs.
+How about spending a big birthday, Easter, Christmas or New Year with a big group of friends or family in a spectacular mountain location?
+Surrounded by stunning views, loads of wildlife and wonderful dark skies?
+You need look no further as there is sure to be a hostel or bunkhouse to suit your needs.